ERovers/eviannerovers/cv.md

 **Ph.D. in Pharmacology (Computational Drug Discovery)**
 _University of Toronto, Toronto, Canada — 2020 - 2025_
-Dissertation: *“Developing Computational Methods in Proximity Pharmacology for Enzyme Discovery, PROTAC Screening, and Conformational Space Exploration”*
+*“Developing Computational Methods in Proximity Pharmacology for Enzyme Discovery, PROTAC Screening, and Conformational Space Exploration”*

 - **Five publications** on method and database development and one publications in pre-print.
 Presented 7 talks and posters at key conferences.